The effects of leaflet material properties on the simulated function of regurgitant mitral valves: Methods

 To create a baseline FE mesh emulating realistic MV geometry, we used SlicerHeart to segment the valve leaflets of a normal adolescent male's MV from 3DE images.
 Then, we defined periodic control point splines at the annulus and free edge to extract the medial surface from the valve segmentation.
 Finally, we lofted a NURBS grid surface between the splines and fitted the grid surface to the valve medial surface.
 From this baseline geometry, the NURBS grid surface was edited to create a normal MV with full coaptation upon closure in FEBio.
 Three abnormal MV variants were created with further adjustments to the NURBS grid surface, papillary muscle tip placement, and chordae tension: (1) for posterior leaflet tethering, chordae length was increased by lowering papillary muscle tips and chordae tension was increased, (2) for posterior leaflet prolapse, chordae tension was decreased in the P2 region, and (3) for annular dilation, the diameter of the annulus curve was increased without lengthening the leaflets.
 For each of these three morphologies, models with two degrees of regurgitation severity (moderate, severe) were created.

-As tissue anisotropy has negligible effects on the global leaflet deformation response~\cite{Wu2018}, we adopted the incompressible, isotropic, hyperelastic Lee-Sacks constitutive model~\cite{Lee2014} to model the MV leaflet tissue for its simplicity and efficient formulation.
+The mechanical behaviors of leaflets are complex with properties contingent on collagen fiber concentration, characteristics, and orientation~\cite{Alavi2013}.
+Further, the collagen fiber distribution and organization variate across the four tissue layers within the leaflet structure~\cite{Goodwin2021}.
+In general, leaflet tissue exhibits an anisotropic behavior with the collagen fibers oriented with the circumferential direction, but in some cases, leaflets can be stiffer in the radial direction~\cite{Sadeghinia2022, Pham2014}.
+However, prior studies have demonstrated that leaflet anisotropy has negligible effects on the global leaflet deformation response~\cite{Wu2018}.
+As such, we adopted the incompressible, isotropic, hyperelastic Lee-Sacks constitutive model~\cite{Lee2014} to model the MV leaflet tissue for its simplicity and efficient formulation.
 The Lee-Sacks model is characterized by an unconstrained constitutive model in which the contributions of the extracellular matrix and collagen fiber network were approximated by combining neo-Hookean and exponential terms.
 Details of the constitutive model formulation can be found in~\cite{Lee2014, Kamensky2018}.

 The FE meshes were discretized into 4-node linear quadrilateral (Quad4) shell elements \cite{Hou2018}.
 Pinned boundary conditions were applied to the annulus edge and the papillary muscle tips to restrict spatial translations in the valve models.
 A systolic pressure (100 mmHg) was prescribed to the ventricular surface of the leaflets to simulate valve closure.
 The leaflet contact was modeled using a potential-based formulation \cite{Kamensky2018}.
 The chords were modeled as previously described \cite{Wu2022}.
 Dynamic analyses were performed on the valve models using an implicit Newmark time integration scheme.